 By the way, 1g sodium = 2.54 g table salt!

-The proportion of magnesium in the body's sweat is very low compared to sodium (salt).
-Therefore, in normal cases, sufficient magnesium is always absorbed through our normal diet.
-If this is not the case, substitution before or after exercise is recommended, because magnesium has an effect on the entire musculature, including the intestinal muscles.
-Therefore, ingestion during exercise can quickly become counterproductive and lead to diarrhea.
+The proportion of magnesium in the body's own sweat is very low compared to sodium (salt), in some cases just 1/100.
+Therefore, we normally always absorb sufficient magnesium through our normal diet.
+If this is not the case, we recommend supplementing before or after exercise, as magnesium affects the entire musculature, including the intestinal muscles.
+Therefore, intake during exercise can quickly become counterproductive and lead to diarrhea.

 You can find more statements of this series on this overview page ...